jmonto55/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-This project is a portfolio website containing allmy personal and profesionla information.
+This project is a portfolio website containing all my professional information and projects.

 ## 🛠 Built With <a name="built-with"></a>